-Similar Species: Elktoe, deertoe, and fawnsfoot
+Similar Species: The elktoe, deertoe, and fawnsfoot (Truncilla donaciformis) are most similar.

-Adult length: up to 2 1/2 inches
+Adult length: up to 2½ inches.

-A very limited range in southeastern Missouri and the Ozarks, primarily the Bourbeuse, Meramec and St. Francis rivers.
+A very limited range in southeastern Missouri and the Ozarks, primarily the Bourbeuse, Meramec, and St. Francis rivers.

 Habitat and Conservation